KIMB-technologies/TaskTimeTerminate/README.md

 each device and will be shown in the stats view of the other devices.
 `ttt conf sync directory` has to be run on each device.

+> Merges and edits of tasks will not be synchronized.
+> Edits and merges affecting the current day will be synchronized
+> only when completing another task on this day.

 ## Setup
 The tool supports Linux (like Ubuntu, Linux Mint), macOS and Windows.
 We have tested it under Linux Mint 18, macOS Catalina and Windows 10.